This is what Ofsted said about our governors and their excellent work:

 c/o Bradford Academy

-Manoj Joshi – Vice Chair of Governors (DBD – Sponsor)
+Manoj Joshi – Acting Chair of Governors (DBD – Sponsor)

 Chair of Finance Committee